gardener/gardener/docs/deployment/gardenlet_api_access.md

 ### Rule Exceptions for Extension Clients

-Extension clients are allowed to perform the same operations as gardenlet clients.
+Extension clients are allowed to perform the same operations as gardenlet clients with the following exceptions:

-To prevent privilege escalation though, they are granted the read-only subset of verbs for `CertificateSigningRequests`, `ClusterRoleBindings`, and `ServiceAccounts`.
+- Extension clients are granted the read-only subset of verbs for `CertificateSigningRequests`, `ClusterRoleBindings`, and `ServiceAccounts` (to prevent privilege escalation).
+- Extension clients are granted full access to `Lease` objects but only in the seed-specific namespace.

 ## `SeedAuthorizer` Authorization Webhook Enablement